marcw/marc.weistroff.net/2012/12/15/why-i-stopped-self-hosting-my-stuffs.rst

 My jabber service is being migrated to hosted.im.

-This will costs me around 50$ a year and this is definitely worth the time I won't put in managing my old instance.
+This will costs me around 50$ a year and this is definitely worth the time I won't put in managing a server.

 Creating, installing and configuring software is easy.
 Achieving reliability is hard.